 Even without this issue, we hold, as do most experts, that once a backdoor is created it’s only a matter of time before it’s exploited by the people it’s supposed to protect us from.
 And where will we draw the line?
 Many of the technologies, like SSL, TLS, and AES are used for more than messaging.
 All of those are used to secure transactions and connections between banks, between government agencies, and protect infrastructure like power and water.

-What would the cost be when someone figures out the backdoor put in to let law enforcement decrypt messages on demand, can also be used to compromise the North American power grid?
+What would the cost be when someone figures out the backdoor put in to let law enforcement decrypt messages on demand, which can also be used to compromise the North American power grid?

 It’s just not worth the risk.

 If a message can be decrypted by someone else—police, government, a company—it’s not a private message anymore.
 It’s a postcard with a piece of wax paper taped over the message.
 You can’t read the message at a glance, but remove the wax paper and everything is laid bare.